 The Atmospheric Survey Aircraft (ASA) is a modified Cessna 421 operated by the Met Office in association with Alto Aerospace and based at Bournemouth, UK.
 Its original mission was to be on standby to monitor volcanic ash in UK airspace.
 With funding from the UK Strategic Priorities Fund (SPF) it was modified with additional instrumentation to make regular air quality measurements with the primary objective to measure pollution in the lower atmosphere.
 A new contract to fly at least 50 hours (approximately 15 sorties) over the coming 8 months has just been signed.
+For more information on the SPF Clean Air activity visit this link.

 Aircraft Science Instrumentation